 Tongariro Alpine Crossing

-One of the most popular day hikes in all of New Zealand and set in the stunning Tongariro National Park, this one day hike will take you around 7 hours to complete.
+One of the most popular and best hikes in New Zealand and set in the stunning Tongariro National Park, this one day hike will take you around 7 hours to complete.
 The 19km route (best done from Mangatepopo to Ketetahi Hot Springs as it’s more downhill), will take you past beautiful blue lakes, jawdropping craters and views that will last you a lifetime.

 Waitomo Glow worm caves